MigDinny/prototype-compressor/README.md

-This software is easy to use!!!
+This project is not meant to be contributed to or used.
+Made in an academic context.

 Steps: